fairdirect/foodrescue-app/README.md

 TODO

+# 8. Contribution Guide

+TODO

-# 8. License and Credits
+# 9. License and Credits

 **Licenses.** This repository exclusively contains material under free software licencses and open content licenses.
 Unless otherwise noted in a specific file, all files are licensed under the MIT license.
 A copy of the license text is provided in [LICENSE.md](https://github.com/fairdirect/foodrescue-app/blob/master/LICENSE.md).